HeliosRG/Inventory-Management-and-Billing-System/README.md

-# Store Management and Billing Website using NodeJS, MySQL and Javascript
+# Store Management and Billing Website using NodeJS, EJS, MySQL and Javascript

 ## Features